sethorpe/intro-to-git/README.md

     - git checkout <branch_name> - this will switch you from the current branch to the branch name you specified in the command.

 - Merging a branch
+    - git merge <branch_name> - this will merge the specified branch into your current branch.
+So if you're currently in a feature branch, you'd issue a 'git merge master' command to merge your master branch with this one.
+But you could also do it the other way around which is switching back to your master branch with the git checkout <branch_name> command first, then issue a git merge <branch_name>.
+Either way works.

 - Removing a branch
+    - git branch -d <branch_name>.
+While it's not recommended to delete branches, this command will do the job!
+    Run a git branch command thereafter to verify that it's gone.